Design Features

 1. The bridge rests on a piece of spring-steel wire that can be moved either towards the edge or the middle of the bridge, changing the location of the pivot point

 2. The effective length of the spring-steel wire can be changed by moving the supports on each end of the wire in or out, changing the degree of flexibility at the pivot point.
+Such changes correspond to the fine adjustments made to the position of the soundpost in violin making.

-While many hours are spent adjusting the final sound of each tarhu for optimum performance, the bridge pin allows each musician a significant amount of personalised tonal adjustment.
+The adjustable bridge pin allows each musician a significant amount of personalised tonal adjustment.